matteobarbieri/simsalabim/README.md

 # Music Genre classifier assignment

+Full report can be found in [notebooks/Report.html](notebooks/Report.html)

 ## Requirements

 * Docker (and compose)
 * Poetry
 * Python 3.10
 * a GPU with at least 12GB VRAM (tested on a T4)
+* For inference with the docker image: docker with nvidia runtime

 ## Setup